vrona/FHE.Chess/docs/Chess_app/Chess_app.md

 ```

 **NB**:
-- local terminal prints the history of games' moves (either by AI or Human) chessboard string matrix included.
-If Forsyth–Edwards Notation (FEN) game position is needed, to print them, uncomment these lines:
+- local terminal prints the history of games' moves (chessboard string matrix included) made by either by AI or Human.<br>
+    If Forsyth–Edwards Notation (FEN) game position is needed, to print them, just uncomment these lines:
     - ```python
         #print("\nHUMAN FEN: ",clone_chess.get_fen())
         ```